fleetdm/fleet/handbook/community.md

 ## Fleet docs

 ### Markdown
-Fleet's documentation and handbook are written in [Markdown](https://about.gitlab.com/handbook/markdown-guide/), this lets us keep our documentation consistantly formatted and viewable directly from the Fleet GitHub repo.
-The Markdown files in the `/docs` and `/handbook` folders are converted to html for Fleet website.
+Fleet's documentation and handbook are written in [Markdown](https://about.gitlab.com/handbook/markdown-guide/).
+Using Makrdown lets us keep our documentation consistently formatted and viewable directly from the Fleet GitHub repo.
+The Markdown files in the `/docs` and `/handbook` folders are converted to HTML for the Fleet website.

-When making changes to the Fleet docs or handbook, there are a few differences in the way the Markdown will render on Github and the Fleet website.
+When making changes to the Fleet docs or handbook, there are a few differences in how the Markdown will render on GitHub and the Fleet website.

 #### Linebreaks and newlines
 Any time you need to add a linebreak in Markdown, you should add a newline.
-It is important to make sure paragraphs are seperated by newlines, otherwise they will render as the same html element.
+It is important to make sure paragraphs are separated by newlines otherwise, they will render as the same HTML element.

 For example, if you were adding this section to the docs: